 Here’s another super simple and easy Pilau recipe that I love to prepare on a day when I’m just not bothered to go all out – yes I have those days!
-Another bonus with this particular pilau is it’s a one-pot meal and uses few spices, so we’re all winning!
-We always need a handfulRead more
+Another bonus with this particular pilau is it’s a one-pot meal and uses few spices, so this Chana Pilau is a definite winner.
+IRead more

 Peas and rice – we have here a much loved pair.
 Lets pair that with some soft, caramelised fried onions and aromatic cloves and cinnamon.
 We have here a winning combination.
 Mattar Pilau, rice cooked with peas and onions, have always been a favourite at my Mother’s house.
 My Mother would cook this to serveRead more

 The first time I had Kabuli Pilau was in my first year of college, at a local restaurant with my family.
 I remember seeing the dished out serving platter of lightly browned rice, scattered with glistening raisins and carrots and large chunks of meat and thinking ‘Oh, well.
 Guess I’m not eating tonight’.
 Before thatRead more

 Ever have a very sorry looking pot of plain white rice sitting on your stovetop the day after a special dinner?
 Yes, you thought you had very smartly calculated exactly how many cups of rice you’ll need to avoid wastage, but alas as always, leftovers win and you lose….?
 I know exactly how that feels!
 LeftoversRead more